Vitamin B Deficiency and Alcohol Abuse

 How Alcohol Abuse Affects Absorption of B Vitamins

-One of the connections between vitamin B deficiency and alcohol abuse is the fact that alcohol consumption actually prevents your body from absorbing the important aspects of this vitamin.
-As a result, you may begin to experience certain impairments in what were once normal, everyday activities.
+When you have alcohol abuse disorder, it affects how your body absorbs b vitamins.
+In other words, it depletes the already produced b vitamins your body makes naturally, which is from inhibiting the absorption of these important nutrients.
+It also inhibits the absorption of folic acid and zinc.
+As a result, you may begin to experience certain impairments in what were once normal activities.
 Even if you opt to try to take extra vitamin B supplements while you’re still actively drinking, your body will never be able to catch up to a level where it should be to maintain these normal functions.
+When you start to lack the necessary b vitamins, your body system won’t work properly and you will have a ton of issues.
+For example, when you don’t absorb zinc, you are affecting your energy metabolic process and making you have a decrease in your endurance.

 Thiamine (Vitamin B1) Deficiency in People Who Drink Heavily

-Vitamin B1 is commonly referred to as Thiamine.
 Thiamine is a critical nutrient that is required by certain tissues, specifically in your brain.
 Typically, Thiamine is something that Is naturally found in certain foods such as pork, nuts, or peas.
 Usually, you will consume enough Vitamin B1 through your regular diet.
 However, when you introduce an abundance of alcohol into your diet you’re put in a position where you may not be eating a normal diet.
+When someone gets a Thiamine deficiency from drinking heavily, it can cause a multitude of health issues.
+Some of the health issues are loss of appetite, constipation, fatigue, blurry vision, nausea and vomiting, and muscle weakness.
 This is compounded by the fact that your body isn’t absorbing this vitamin which could equate to a vitamin B deficiency.

 The Impact of Thiamine Deficiency on the Nervous System